 Bathroom and kitchen sink designs have entered a new season, combining high-tech fixtures with materials other than porcelain and styles that bring the wash basin up-front and center, as both functional and stylish.
-Traditional bathroom options included the pedestal basin, the drop-in sink, or the below counter bathroom sink.
-What you will notice today in kitchen and bath showrooms across the nation is a wider variety of bathroom sink styles, sizes, and materials for homeowners who are remodeling their bathrooms.
+Traditional bathroom sink designs included the pedestal basin, the drop-in sink, or the below counter bathroom sink.
+What you will notice today in kitchen and bath showrooms across the nation is a wider variety of bathroom sink styles, shapes, special sizes and materials for homeowners who are remodeling their bathrooms.

 Choosing the Best Bathroom and Kitchen Sinks